-As a result, you may be losing chunks of your hard-earned money every time your transfer funds overseas.
-Just think how more useful that additional money will be to your family.
+As a result, you may be losing chunks of your hard-earned money every time you transfer funds overseas.
+Just think about how more useful that additional money will be to your family.

 Here are 5 best money remittance services in Singapore you should check out the next time your siblings need to pay their school fees.

 5 best remittance platforms in Singapore

 |Fees||Transfer amounts||Transfer money to||Transfer speed||Perks|

 Maximum amount depends on currency

 |Bank account||Same day to 3 business days||Debit Mastercard|